 Zero Hour Contract Mortgages

 It’s trickier to get a zero hour contract mortgage but it is possible.
-Here is everything you need to know, from the information you'll be asked to provide, to tips to ensure your mortgage application is approved.
+Here is everything you need to know, from the information you'll be asked to provide, to tips on boosting your chances of your mortgage application being approved.

 What is a zero hour contract mortgage?